-Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.
+- Street layouts create convenient and highly permeable movement networks between lower and higher order roads, whilst not adversely affecting the safety and function of the higher order road.
 PO11 No example provided.
-Cul-de-sac or dead end streets are not proposed unless: topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; and b. there are no appropriate alternative solutions, or c. the cul-de-sac or dead end street will facilitate future connections to adjoining land or development.
-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve compliance with this outcome.
-PO12 No example provided.
-Where cul-de-sacs are proposed: a. head must be visible from the entry point; b. are to be no longer than 50 metres in length; c. emergency access can be achieved under circumstances where entry via the carriageway may be compromised.
-PO13 No example provided.
-Where cul-de-sacs are proposed due to vehicular connection to existing roads not being permitted, they are to be designed to allow a 10m wide pedestrian connection as public land through to the existing road with no lots proposed at the head of the cul-de-sac generally as shown in the figure below.
+Cul- de-sac or dead end streets are not proposed unless: a. topography or other physical barriers exist to the continuance of the street network or vehicle connection to an existing road is not permitted; and b. there are no appropriate alternative solutions, or C. the cul-de-sac or dead end street will facilitate future connections to adjoining land or development. e - Refer to Planning scheme policy - Neighbourhood design for ance on how to achieve compliance with this outcome.
+PO1 2 No example provided.
+Whe re cul-de-sacs are proposed: Whe a. ere cul-de-sacs are proposed: head must be visible from the entry point; a. head must be visible from the entry point; a. b. head must be visible from the entry point; are to be no longer than 50 metres in length; emergency access can be achieved under circumstances where entry via the carriageway may be compromised.
+No example provided.

 Figure - Cul-de-sac design

-Note - Refer to Planning scheme policy - Neighbourhood design for guidance on how to achieve this outcome.
+<image/> <image/>

+P014 E14

 Streets are designed and oriented to minimise the impact of cut and fill on the amenity of the streetscape and adjoining development.
+Street alignment follows ridges or gullies or runs perpendicular to slope.

+PO15 E15.1

-Streets are oriented to encourage active transport through a climate responsive and comfortable walking environment whilst also facilitating lots that support subtropical design practices, including:
+Streets are oriented to encourage active transport through a climate responsive and comfortable walking environment whilst also facilitating lots that support subtropical design practices, including: a. controlled solar access and shade provision; Where not unduly constrained by topography or other physical barrier, streets are primarily oriented within 20 or 30 degrees of North-South or East-West in accordance with Figure - Preferred street orientation below.
+Figure - Preferred street orientation

-- controlled solar access and shade provision; a. - b. cross-ventilation.
+b. cross-ventilation.
 Note - Refer to Planning scheme policy - Residential design for guidance on how to achieve subtropical design solutions.

-Street alignment follows ridges or gullies or runs perpendicular to slope.

-Where not unduly constrained by topography or other physical barrier, streets are primarily oriented within 20 or 30 degrees of North-South or East-West in accordance with Figure - Preferred street orientation below.
+North-South streets are generally shorter local level streets.
+300 200 200 200 200 200 200 200 200 200

+E15.2